ElektraInitiative/libelektra/doc/COMPILE.md

 -DPLUGINS=ALL
 ```

-> Note that plugins are excluded automatically if dependences are not satisfied.
+> Note that plugins are only build if their dependencies are satisfied.
 > So make sure to install all dependencies you need before you run `cmake`.
 > For example, to include the plugin `yajl`, make sure `libyajl-dev` is installed.